webgpu/webgpufundamentals/webgpu/lessons/webgpu-how-it-works.md

    and, depending on the settings, it may read as many as sixteen 4-float values to produce one 4-float value for us.
 That would be a lot of work to do manually.

-5. Varyings (fragment shaders only)
+5. Inter-Stage Variables (fragment shaders only)

-   Varyings are outputs from a vertex shader to a fragment shader.
+   Inter-Stage Variables are outputs from a vertex shader to a fragment shader.
 As was mentioned above, a vertex shader outputs positions that are used to draw/rasterize points, lines, and triangles.